phetsims/phet-info/doc/typescript-quick-start.md

 2. phettest and CT provide TypeScript support, but do not yet have a good user experience for showing TypeErrors etc.
    And it is not well-vetted.
 3. Please make sure you are using the commit hooks, which are configured to run type checks on typescript repos.
-4. Ambient type definitions are provided in chipper/phet-types.d.ts
+4. Ambient type definitions are provided in chipper/phet-types.d.ts and phet-types-module.d.ts
 5. Transitive dependencies are not always tracked correctly in the build system.
 This bug has been reported to TypeScript.
 Details in https://github.com/phetsims/chipper/issues/1067
 6. Some common code repos include code outside their directory.
 This problem is described